CodyLobdell/reading-notes/class1notes.md

 # Class 1 Reading Notes

-These are my notes about markdown notes notes notes
+These are my Day 1 notes about markdown: notes notes notes